haytok/LowLevelProgramming/stdlinux2-source/ch5/README.md

 DESCRIPTION
        The perror() function produces a message on standard error describing the last error encountered during a call to a system or library function.

+       First  (if s is not NULL and *s is not a null byte ('\0')), the argument string s is printed, followed by a colon and a blank.
+Then an error message correspond‐ ing to the current value of errno and a new-line.

+       When a system call fails, it usually returns -1 and sets the variable errno to a value describing what went wrong.
+(These values can  be  found  in  <errno.h>.)
+       Many  library  functions  do likewise.
+The function perror() serves to translate this error code into human-readable form.
 ```
 - open (man 2 open)